Let’s take a look at

 If you see content you believe to be related to child sexual abuse, or if you see any other illegal content involving children when using a Verizon service, report it by sending an email to abuse-csam@verizon.com and include the words “child sexual abuse material” in the subject line.
 You can also make a report directly to the National Center for Missing and Exploited Children through their CyberTipline.

-Some of our websites, apps and services let you participate in discussions, message boards and chat rooms, or leave reviews.
+Some of our sites, apps and services let you participate in discussions or leave reviews.
 These are public spaces so your comments can be read, collected and shared by anyone.
 By sharing information in these forums, you are giving consent to the disclosure of this information.

 Accessing and updating your account information.